stetson06/stetson06.github.io/_posts/2022-01-26-cnn-fruit-classification.md

 <br>
 #### Analysis Of Training Results

-As we again saved our training process to the *history* object, we can now analyse & plot the performance (Classification Accuracy, and Loss) of the updated network epoch by epoch.
+As we again saved our training process to the *history* object, we can now analyze and plot the performance (Classification Accuracy and Loss) of the updated network epoch by epoch.

 With the baseline network we saw very strong overfitting in action - it will be interesting to see if the addition of Dropout has helped!

-The below image shows the same two plots we analyzed for the updated network, the first showing the epoch by epoch **Loss** for both the training set (blue) and the validation set (orange) & the second show the epoch by epoch **Classification Accuracy** again, for both the training set (blue) and the validation set (orange).
+The below image shows the same two plots we analyzed for the updated network, the first showing the epoch by epoch **Loss** for both the training set (blue) and the validation set (orange) with the second showing the epoch by epoch **Classification Accuracy** again, for both the training set (blue) and the validation set (orange).

 <br>
 ![alt text](/img/posts/cnn-dropout-accuracy-plot.png "CNN Dropout Accuracy Plot")